adambeagle/acweddingsite/README.rst

 Purpose
 -------

-This repository contains the source code (and static resources, etc.) for a website being built for my upcoming wedding.
-It is built using Django 1.6.
-I hope it can serve as a useful example to others who want to build a small Django-powered site.
-I'm making every effort to follow any best practices of which I'm aware, in particular many described in the book "Two Scoops of Django."
+This repository contains the source code (and static resources, etc.) for the website built for my wedding (May 2015).
+It was built using Django 1.6.
+The site is no longer live, but I'll leave this repository here for posterity.

-The site is currently somewhere in the mid-to-late stage of local development.
-The target deployment date is no later than August 2014.

 Documentation